 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Nebraska, immigrants are actively strengthening the state’s housing market.

-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boost innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Nebraska, but they make a big impact.

-In 2014, Nebraska was home to more than 40,000 foreign-born residents who were eligible to vote, including an estimated 18,000 foreign-born residents who had formally registered.
-Those numbers are unlikely to sway a presidential election in this relatively safe Republican state, where Republican presidential candidate Mitt Romney won by roughly 173,000 votes in 2012.
+In 2016, Nebraska was home to more than 43,000 foreign-born residents who were eligible to vote, including an estimated 20,000 foreign-born residents who had formally registered.
+Those numbers are unlikely to sway a presidential election in this relatively safe Republican state, where Republican Donald Trump won by roughly 211,000 votes in 2016.
 Still, it can make a difference in closer statewide contests and primaries.

 Despite leaving extreme and dangerous situations in their home countries, refugees are often able to rebound and prosper as they become more integrated into American society.
 Nationwide, we find that refugees hold billions of dollars in spending power and pay more than $20 billion in tax contributions to federal, state, and local governments each year.
 At the state level, they contribute millions of added dollars to local economies, making them an important driver of growth and prosperity for communities around the country.

 |Number of Likely Refugees||12,924|